zhaohanxiong/OxfordCVM/resources/tech_meetings/2022-12-01_object_oriented_programming.md

   - Reusing code from other classes to reuse common logic
   - Reduces development time
   - Maintains quality of code
+- Encapsulation
+  - All information is stored inside an object
+  - Information cannot be accessed by other object
+  - Only public methods can be accessed
+  - Keeps object neatly packed and avoids unexpected changes
 - Polymorphism
   - Objects share behaviours and can take on more than one form
+  - We can define functions which generalize to multiple different similar/related classes
-  - Allows different types of objects to pass through the same interface
+  - Allows different types of objects to pass through the same interface/function

 ### Demo - Class Definition
 ```